José Álvarez (baseball, born 1989): Detroit Tigers (2012–14)

 At the end of the 2012 season Álvarez was released, and he was picked up by the Detroit Tigers on November 8, 2012, as a minor league free agent.

 Álvarez was invited as a non-roster free agent by the Detroit Tigers to their 2013 spring training.
-He played for the Class AAA Toledo Mud Hens, where by June 2013 he was leading the International League in strikeouts, Walks plus hits per innings pitched (WHIP), and baserunners per nine innings.
+He played for the Triple–A Toledo Mud Hens, where by June 2013 he was leading the International League in strikeouts, Walks plus hits per innings pitched (WHIP), and baserunners per nine innings.

 Álvarez was called up to the majors for the first time on June 9, 2013, and made his debut starting in place of Aníbal Sánchez.
 He recorded a win and a quality start, pitching six innings while striking out seven against the Cleveland Indians.
 He was sent back to the Toledo Mud Hens that same day and was recalled June 20 to start again in place of Sánchez.
 On August 28, Alvarez was sent back to Toledo.
 In 2013 with the Tigers he was 1–5 with one save and a 5.82 ERA, with 31 strikeouts in 382/3 innings.
 With Toledo, he was 8–6 with a 2.80 ERA (4th in the league), 5th in the league with a .235 batting average against and 1.79 walks per nine innings, and 115 strikeouts (10th) in 1282/3 innings.
 He was named Detroit Tigers 2013 Minor League Pitcher of the Year.
 Baseball America named him as having the best change up and control in the International League.